Integrated Services Digital Network (ISDN)

 ISDN provides a fully integrated digital service to users.
 These services fall into 3 categories- bearer services, teleservices, and supplementary services.

 - Bearer Services –

 Transfer of information (voice, data, and video) between users without the network manipulating the content of that information is provided by the bearer network.
 There is no need for the network to process the information and therefore does not change the content.
 Bearer services belong to the first three layers of the OSI model.
 They are well defined in the ISDN standard.
 They can be provided using circuit-switched, packet-switched, frame-switched, or cell-switched networks.

 - Teleservices –

-In this the network may change or process the contents of the data.
-These services corresponds to layers 4-7 of the OSI model.
-Teleservices relay on the facilities of the bearer services and are designed to accommodate complex user needs.
-The user need not to be aware of the details of the process.
-Teleservices include telephony, teletex, telefax, videotex, telex and teleconferencing.
+In this, the network may change or process the contents of the data.
+These services correspond to layers 4-7 of the OSI model.
+Teleservices rely on the facilities of the bearer services and are designed to accommodate complex user needs.
+The user need not be aware of the details of the process.
+Teleservices include telephony, teletex, telefax, videotex, telex, and teleconferencing.
 Though the ISDN defines these services by name yet they have not yet become standards.

 - Supplementary Service –

 Additional functionality to the bearer services and teleservices are provided by supplementary services.
 Reverse charging, call waiting, and message handling are examples of supplementary services which are all familiar with today’s telephone company services.

 The ISDN works based on the standards defined by ITU-T (formerly CCITT).
 The Telecommunication Standardization Sector (ITU-T) coordinates standards for telecommunications on behalf of the International Telecommunication Union (ITU) and is based in Geneva, Switzerland.
 The various principles of ISDN as per ITU-T recommendation are: